DusanTodorovic5/xv6-Scheduler/README.md

 ```
 Where ``scheduler_type`` can be
   - 0 for Shortest job first - Non-Preemptive
-  - 1 for Shotrest job first - Preemptive
+  - 1 for Shortest job first - Preemptive
   - 2 for Completely fair scheduler